 * The Philippine Basketball Association's Growing the Beard moments came in the mid-late '90s.
 Several things happened to help the PBA grow its beard.
 Alaska won a Grand Slam (winning all three conferences in a season) in 1996 with a team many believe was the best in the '90s, if not in the entire history of the PBA.
 Crowd darling Ginebra ended its DorkAge, as Marlou Aquino, Noli Locsin, and Bal David made them contenders, and a legit threat to powerhouse Alaska.
 In the mid-late '90s, a plethora of Fil-Foreign players made their debut, and while some of them (Sonny Alvarado, Al Segova, Robert Parker) turned out to have phony credentials and got banned from the league, they greatly increased the league's talent level while adding lots of size and athleticism.
 And former Philippine national team coach Ron Jacobs made his comeback, leading the San Miguel Beermen to success, and introducing a more deliberate, low-scoring, defense-oriented "scientific" style of gameplay that resonated with Filipino fans and influenced other coaches to do the same.

-* With the quality of PBA games declining and uneven trades being the norm in the league, and with men's college basketball arguably plagued by draconian rules and the ability of some schools to "hoard" blue-chip high school recruits, Philippine women's volleyball seems to have Grown the Beard in the 2010s.
+* With the quality of PBA games declining and uneven trades being the norm in the league, and with men's college basketball arguably plagued by draconian rules and the ability of some schools to "hoard" blue-chip high school recruits and foreign stars, Philippine women's volleyball seems to have Grown the Beard in the 2010s.
 It does also help that the sport produced marketable stars (e.g. Alyssa Valdez, Michelle Gumabao) and keeps on doing so, and that both collegiate and commercial leagues are getting more coverage than basketball on sports sites such as ''Rivals''' Philippine arm.

 * Growing the Beard seems to be a thing for San Francisco [=49ers=] quarterbacks.
 Steve Young was a bust for the Tampa Bay Buccaneers during their laughingstock period (see above), but he would back up Joe Montana for several years and eventually emerge as one of the NFL's finest signal-callers when he became a starter.
 Years later, Alex Smith would do the same when he rose from epic first-overall bust to capable starting QB.
 He's still well above average now that he plays for the Kansas City Chiefs.
 Now, it looks like another presumptive draft bust, Blaine Gabbert, is closing in on growing his NFL beard.
 He was solid as a replacement for the suddenly-ineffective Colin Kaepernick in the 2015 season, though it remains to be seen whether he can continue his strong performance in 2016 and beyond.